nsafai/RedditClone/README.md

 - [x] Setup server
-- [ ] Install templating engine - Handlebars
+- [x] Install templating engine - Handlebars
 - [ ] Create a post
+    - [x] Make a posts#new route (/posts/new) and template (posts-new.handlebars)
+    - [ ] Add form to posts-new template
+    - [ ] Make create posts route and check that form data is sending to new route
+    - [ ] Add Post model with mongoose
+    - [ ] Confirm posts are saving to database
 - [ ] Show all posts
 - [ ] Comment on posts
 - [ ] Create subreddits